Skyost/RateMyApp/README.md

             onPressed: () async {
               print('Thanks for the ' + (stars == null ?
 '0' : stars.round().toString()) + ' star(s) !');
-              // You can handle the result as you want (for instance if the user puts 1 star then open your contact page, if he puts more then open the store page, etc...). await rateMyApp.callEvent(RateMyAppEventType.rateButtonPressed); // This allows to mimic the behavior of the default "Rate" button.
-See "Advanced > Broadcasting events" for more information.
+              // You can handle the result as you want (for instance if the user puts 1 star then open your contact page, if he puts more then open the store page, etc...).

-              Navigator.pop(context);
+              // This allows to mimic the behavior of the default "Rate" button.
+See "Advanced > Broadcasting events" for more information : await rateMyApp.callEvent(RateMyAppEventType.rateButtonPressed);
+              Navigator.pop<RateMyAppDialogButton>(context, RateMyAppDialogButton.rate);
             },
           ),
         ];